-- Lions are “shaggy” with lots of fur and two big, blinking eyes.
+- Lions are “shaggy” with lots of fur and two big eyes that actually blink.

-You’re watching a Chinese dragon dance if you observe this:
+You’re watching a Chinese dragon dance if you observe these things:

-- The dragon is segmented, serpentine in shape, and is elevated on poles.
+- The dragon is segmented and serpentine in shape; it is elevated on poles.

-- Unlike the lions, dragons are sometimes adorned with fireworks.
+- Unlike the lions, dragons are sometimes adorned with fireworks that throw off sparks.